 - Stress Mitigation: Interventions that either prevent or reduce the prevalence/severity of adaptation challenges.
 For example, management might mitigate stress by providing clarification on the relative urgency of tasks so that staff is not frantic with the perception that everything is important and must be completed immediately.

-- Staff Care: Interventions that provide relief, support or treatment for personnel that have been negatively affected by adaptation challenges.
+- Staff Care: Interventions that provide relief, support or treatment for personnel that has been negatively affected by adaptation challenges.
 For example, an organization with occupational exposures to trauma might provide a counseling center providing trauma-informed services.

 Stress Awareness drives Stress Responsiveness.

 Stress Responsiveness is made up of Stress Mitigation and Staff Care.
 Simply put, policies based on Stress Awareness are realistic, higher-yield and have a better “do no harm” profile.
 Stress aware policies lead to better institutional practices and culture.
-These in turn produce better outcomes for staff and, as a consequence, for the organization as a whole.
+These, in turn, produce better outcomes for staff and, as a consequence, for the organization as a whole.